bruno-chavez/ancestorquotes/README.md

 $ go get -u github.com/bruno-chavez/ancestorquotes
 ```

-You can always check check your current version by typing:
+You can always check your current version by typing:

 ```
 $ ancestorquotes --version